YTLitePlus/YTLitePlus/README.md

 # Features

-1. **YTLite**: A tweak that enhances the YouTube experience by removing ads, enabling background playback, and providing customizable navigation and tab bars.
+1. **YTLite**: A tweak that enhances the YouTube experience by removing ads, enabling background playback and offering over 60 customization options.

 2. **YTUHD**: This tweak unlocks 1440p (2K) and 2160p (4K) resolutions in the iOS YouTube app.